CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/17-Manual-MS-Teams-Optimized-Experience.md

    >**NOTE**: Wait Untill the execution completes  and **DO NOT CLOSE** PowerShell application.

 1. Once the execution is completed.
-Close the Remote Desktop Connection.
+Close the PowerShell application and close the Remote Desktop Connection.

    ![ws name.](media/tm21.png)